groboclown/p4ic4idea/plugin/docs/developers/v3-in-progress/errors.md

 Some code needs to deal with translating low-level exceptions into messages, such as the Perforce server API interaction.
 Where possible, this needs to be contained in a wrapper.
-Lambdas can improve clairy here by allowing a declaration like
+Lambdas can improve clarity here by allowing a declaration like

 ```(java)